 Quilt style sleeping bags offer a tremendous performance advantage over summer weight traditional style sleeping bags (those with hoods and zippers).
 We urge to you to consider a quilt.

 Other traditional style summer bags have high quality down and lighter and stronger shell materials that make them warmer for the weight, more compressible, and more durable.
 The difference is significant, but not worth upgrading if you already own a Phantom 32 that's in good condition.
 Many other bags are much warmer for their weight than this one.
-If saving weiht is a top concern consider of the models found in the Ultralight Sleeping Bag Review.

 The Phantom 32 is a good bag that's priced competitively.